aida-ugent/graphTDA/README.md

 Or:
 - You can explore the results of the scripts immediately in github from the 'tutorials/R_Markdown' folder.

-For deeper exploration, you can find all function and their parameter definitions in the 'R' folder.
+For deeper exploration, you can find all functions and their parameter definitions in the 'R' folder.

 # Tutorials